Senftenberg: Lake Senftenberg

 Lake Senftenberg is a popular tourist destination.
 In 1973, the former open cast mine, was officially opened to the public.
 Today, the lake is known for its excellent water quality.
 It is part of the so-called Lusatian Lakeland, a group of 23 artificial lakes.

 Demography

 After the second half of the 19th century the inhabitants increased because of workers coming to Senftenberg to work in the coal mines.
 After the German Reunion, many inhabitants moved to the western part of Germany.

-Sports
+Sport

 In Senftenberg is the soccer club FSV Glückauf Brieske-Senftenberg.
+They currently play at the Elsterkampfbahn but previously played at the former Glück-Auf Stadium (known as the Old Stadium).
+It opened on 4 November 4, 1953, when 33,000 fans showed up for the inaugural match against Torpedo Moscow.
+It also hosted motorcycle speedway and was the venue for a qualifying round of the 1966 Speedway World Team Cup.
+The old stadium on Briesker Straße was torn down in 1997 and is marked by the housing on the "Im alten Stadion" road.